BardicDefense/purple-hack/README.md

 # Combat

+## Surprise

+If a creature is not in combat, the opportunity exists to surprise it.
+Some creatures can naturally reliably ambush prey.
+Others can do so via careful planning or magical effects.
+Once combat has begun, true surprise is impossible; at best, an attacker could achieve a rear attack.
+There are two major ways for characters to surprise enemies: laying an ambush, and moving silently to backstab a target.

+### Ambushes

+No check is required to set an ambush; either the circumstances exist for one to be set, or it's impossible (e.g., there's no available cover).
+Instead, the targets make a check to see if they notice before it's too late.

+A typical ambush requires a Hard (14+) group Perception check to detect if the ambushers are visually concealed (camouflage, heavy cover, or invisibility).
+This rises to Very Hard (17+) if most noise is drowned out as well (e.g., high winds or other strong ambient noise)--Heroic (20+) if the ambushers are magically silenced.
+Some creatures have innate surprise abilities, which override the values above.
+If the party is outdoors and has one or more members with the Fieldcraft feat for the terrain they're in, the difficulty of their group check to notice an ambush is one level lower than normal.

+If the detection roll fails, the group is surprised (see below).
+If the roll succeeds, the group realizes they are about to be ambushed; what this means depends on the circumstances, especially the terrain and relative placement of the ambushers and targets.

+### Backstab

+A move silently check is needed to move behind a target and launch a surprise attack.
+Failure means that the attempt has been noticed, and the target can react as appropriate.
+Success means the target is surprised (see below).

+### Effects of Surprise

+Surprise lasts one round.
+In that round, those that are surprised cannot move, act, or apply Dex-based AC modifiers, and attacks on them gain a +4 bonus.
+Attacks against surprised targets from behind also ignore any shield modifiers, and raise the chance for a critical hit.
+Killing surprised foes might force a Morale check.

 ## Attacking

 To attack, the attacker rolls 1d20 and adds their attack bonus and all applicable modifiers.
 If the result equals or exceed's the target's Armor Class (AC), the attack hits.
 The most common attack modifiers are: